fahmyabada/task/README.md

+# this task explain simple example for Getx state Management
-# this task with getx and i call server ( RestFul Api and graphql )
+# i call server ( RestFul Api and graphql ) then show Results